 But first I’m going to start with the basic steps I use when searching for a flight.

-3. Look At The Budget Airlines
+3. Look at Flights on Budget Airlines

 Search for budget flights using these sites:

 These provide listings of flights on budget and low-cost carriers.
 Budget airlines tend to fly shorter routes and any route that requires a change of planes probably isn’t worth the hassle.
-But looking never hurt.
+But looking never hurts.

 If you find a budget airline flying the route you need, then visit their website and check the price.
 Be sure to account for baggage fees and extra charges.